 The sword from Gulli.
 Gjerpe 2005: Figur 22.

 The L-type sword found in the tomb (C53660) has a well-preserved handle with metal ferrules.

 Material: oak.
-The same material was used to make the scabbard, axe shaft, knife handle, chest, hammer and some other pieces of tools from the same grave.
+The same material was used to make the axe shaft, knife handle, chest, hammer and some other pieces of tools from the same grave, possibly including the scabbard.

 Source: Gjerpe 2005: 62.

 The sword from Gulli.
 Gjerpe 2005: Figur 39.

 A sword of the indeterminate type found in the tomb (S12274) has a partially preserved handle of oval cross-section.

 Material: most likely birch.
 The same material was probably used to make a knife handle from the same grave.

 The sword from Klepp.
 Unimus 2020c.